nrkn/js1k-2018-roguelike/README.md

 # js1k-2018-roguelike

-## wishlist/goals

-Add from top to bottom until we run out of bytes
+Add from top to bottom until we run out of bytes or patience

 - decent dungeons that look like dungeons
 - monsters and combat
 - multiple dungeon levels with difficulty progression
+- healing potions
+- win if reach bottom
+- weapons/armor
 - move up and down stairs
-- win if reach bottom
-- items
-  - healing potions
-  - weapons
-  - armor
 - win if reach bottom and return to top
+- gold
 - shop (level 0) - only fun if weight limit on carrying items and can sell then use money to buy better armour, weapons

+Really needs inventory/shop to be a decent if minimal roguelike, but seems unlikely in 1K

 ## v0.0.1